RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

 Not much is known about Ruan Mei's home planet.
 Even Ruan Mei herself has forgotten her home after spending so much time researching.
 According to Ruan Mei's Character Story II, "...whenever someone asked her about her 'home,' there would be a flash of confusion in her eyes.
 She seems to have forgotten everything."
 She does not feel any connection to her roots, and she left her home behind when she was accepted into the Genius Society.

+As a child, Ruan Mei explored other worlds with her mother to go on scientific expeditions.
+She would research other forms of life in those planets she visted, and she would try to find evidence of life in barren places such as No Man's Land, the icy planet depicted in her Myriad Celestia Trailer.
+However, due to Ruan Mei leaving her home and visiting other places at such a young age, she did not feel attached to her own home world.

+<figure markdown>
+  ![nomansland](https://media.discordapp.net/attachments/887963616182145044/1189904718814781450/image.png?ex=659fdc20&is=658d6720&hm=4e094c9fba164bae2b64536204a03003ff14d6039fcf3853baeaa81f27bb73df&=&format=webp&quality=lossless&width=1165&height=655)
+  <figcaption>Ruan Mei's home planet was one blessed by the Abundance.</figcaption>
+</figure>

 >*"The soft wind beckons the early spring, a joyous mood does it bring.
 A chill wake from rest, the plum blossom in a mess.
 Where is the home I miss, only remembered in drunken bliss."*

 Despite not remembering much about her homeland, Ruan Mei has acknowledged that her homeland was a place that fascinated her.
 She states that "with its pristine waters, my homeland is like a tapestry of wonders."
 This could be a metaphorical description, alluding to how the planet might have been teeming with life.
 It could also be a literal recollection of the planet, illustrating how the nature and physical appearance of her home may have been beautiful.

-The icy planet depicted in her Myriad Celestia Trailer, "No Man's Land," could possibly be her home.
+It is possible that No Man's Land is Ruan Mei's home.
 However, it is most likely not, as in the Trailblaze Mission featuring her, the Trailblazer is given the option to ask whether she has researched there before.
 She responds that she and her mother spent 11 polar nights there.
 The possibility of this being her home cannot be completely eradicated, still, as she doesn't seem to have much recollection of her home.

-<figure markdown>
-  ![nomansland](https://media.discordapp.net/attachments/887963616182145044/1189904718814781450/image.png?ex=659fdc20&is=658d6720&hm=4e094c9fba164bae2b64536204a03003ff14d6039fcf3853baeaa81f27bb73df&=&format=webp&quality=lossless&width=1165&height=655)
-  <figcaption>Ruan Mei's home planet was one blessed by the Abundance.</figcaption>
-</figure>

 Ruan Mei also may be from the Xianzhou Alliance, due to her home world being blessed by the Abundance and her Chinese roots, as well as the fact that Ruan Mei helped provide information on Lan for the Simulated Universe.
-However, this is not confirmed, either.
+However, this is not confirmed, either, and Ruan Mei has never mentioned anything about the Xianzhou Alliance.
 There is not enough information to conclude where exactly Ruan Mei's home planet is, or if it even exists anymore.

-As a child, Ruan Mei explored other worlds with her mother to go on scientific expeditions.
-She would research other forms of life in those planets she visted, and she would try to find evidence of life in barren places such as No Man's Land.
-However, due to Ruan Mei leaving her home and visiting other places at such a young age, she did not feel attached to her own home world.

 ### Simulated Universe
 >*"I nurture the prototypes of the universe and the Aeons."*